Tent, Backpack, Sleep System

 Our staff pick trail runner!
 The HOKA Speedgoat 5 is technical, cushioned, very sturdy, and very very grippy, even on challenging terrain.
 This shoe is great for hiking long days thanks for the comfortable cushion and wide toe box.
 The average overall width of shoe keeps feet from sloshing about on sloped terrain and provides accurate, stable footfalls.
 Perfect for everything from casual day hiking to super ultralight fastpacking, and everything in between.
 Read more in our full-length HOKA Speedgoat 5 Review.

-Smartwool Performance Run Ankle Socks
+Paka Performance Socks

 Cascade Mountain Tech Carbon Trekking Poles